Fukushima Television

-Fukushima Television Broadcasting Co., Ltd. (福島テレビ, Fukushima Terebi), also known as FTV, is a television network headquartered in Fukushima Prefecture, Japan.
+Fukushima Television Broadcasting Co., Ltd. (福島テレビ, Fukushima Terebi), is a television network headquartered in Fukushima Prefecture, Japan.

 Fukushima Television is the first commercial television broadcaster in Fukushima Prefecture, it was founded in 1962, and started broadcasting in 1963.
 In 2023, Fukushima Television celebrated its 60th anniversary.

 On June 1, 2006, FTV started broadcasting digital terrestrial television.
 Due to the 2011 Tōhoku earthquake and tsunami, FTV postponed its schedule to end analogue television broadcasting on March 31, 2012.

 FTV is affiliated with FNN and FNS.
 The government of Fukushima prefecture hold half of the station's shares.
 In 2020, FTV moved into its new headquarters.

 History

 In the mid-1950s, there was an upsurge in applying to establish private television stations across Japan.
 Three companies in Fukushima Prefecture also applied to obtain television broadcasting licenses.
 At that time, the Postal Ministry would often persuade operators to consolidate their applications into one company after they submitted their applications.
 However, the three operators in Fukushima Prefecture refused to give in to each other, so that the only television license in Japan at that time became invalid.
 In 1960, when various operators in Fukushima Prefecture applied for television licenses again, the then governor of Fukushima Prefecture, Zenichiro Sato, stepped in to coordinate and once made the five applicants agree to integrate.
 However, in the end, the preliminary license was invalidated again due to personnel conflicts.
 The Fukushima Prefectural Government and the Assembly believed that the situation could no longer be solved independently by private forces, and proposed a plan for the prefectural government to become the main investor, which was agreed by private companies.
 In May 1962, Fukushima Television received a preliminary license and was officially established in June of the same year.